Lissy93/dashy/docs/widgets.md

 - `--widget-accent-color` - Accent color, defaults to `--background`

 For more info on how to apply custom variables, see the [Theming Docs](/docs/theming.md#setting-custom-css-in-the-ui)

 ---

+### Widget UI Options

+Widgets can be opened in full-page view, by clicking the Arrow icon (top-right).
+The URL in your address bar will also update, and visiting that web address will take you straight to the selected widget.

+You can reload the data of any widget, by clicking the Refresh Data icon (also in top-right).
+This will only affect the widget where the action was triggered from.

+All [config options](/docs/configuring.md#section) that can be applied to sections, can also be applied to widget sections.
+For example, to make a widget span multiple columns, set `displayData.cols: 2` within the parent section.
+You can collapse a widget (by clicking the section title), and collapse state will be saved locally.

+Widgets cannot currently be edited through the UI.
+This feature is in development, and will be released soon.
+In the meantime, you can either use the JSON config editor, or use VS Code or SSH into your box to edit the conf.yml file directly.

+---